Central Dog Park

 Q: What are the rules and regulations?

 A: Rules and regulations of the Central Dog Park can be found online by clicking here.
 Please note that these are for the dog park specifically.
-All other park rules apply and can be found online by clicking here.
+All other park rules apply.
+Park rules are listed at the bottom of this page.

 Q: Why did you decide to do DNA testing for the dogs?